EBZebra/docs/edge/source/guide/debuggingjs.md

-# Debugging Enterprise Browser Apps
+# On-Device Debugging of Enterprise Browser Apps
+On-device debugging should be included in the standard testing procedures for every development organization.
+Although much can be done using emulators and the IDE, applications often behave differently when running on hardware, and features such as [Barcode](../api/barcode) scanning cannot be tested at all without hardware to perform the scan and acquire the data.

-This guide describes two methods of on-device debugging of Enterprise Browser apps.
-The first employs ['weinre'](http://people.apache.org/~pmuellr/weinre/docs/latest/Home.html), the node.js application <b>We</b>b <b>In</b>spector <b>Re</b>mote that's maintained by Apache.
-The other uses Chrome browser, its Web Inspector and [Google Remote Debugging](https://developer.chrome.com/devtools/docs/remote-debugging).
+This guide describes three methods of debugging Enterprise Browser apps while they're running on the device:

+* **Weinre** is a node.js application that can effectively test most apps running on Android and Windows Mobile/CE devices.

-The Chrome-based method is easier to set up than weinre and offers some nice plusses, but it works only with Android.
+* **Chrome's Web Inspector** works with Android KitKat and higher, is easier to set up than Weinre and offers screenshots and other nice extras.

+* **Remote Debug Inspector** works with Windows Mobile/CE devices that use the Motorola Webkit, and was developed by Ekioh.

+###Prerequisites
+Requirements of the development host vary based on the target device and its OS platform.
+General requirement guidelines are listed below.
+Platform-specific requirements, if any, will be listed in the section with the individual tool.

+* Mac OS X or Windows development host
+* Android Debug Bridge ([ADB](http://developer.android.com/tools/help/adb.html)) or MS Mobile Device Center (or ActiveSync)
+* Chrome 32 or later (Chrome Canary recommended)
+* A Zebra target device (Android or Windows Mobile/CE)
+* A USB cable for connecting the target to the dev. host
+* USB debugging enabled on target
+* An app configured for WebView debugging

-## On-Device Debugging with Weinre
+## Debugging with Weinre
-Weinre is a must-have developer tool for testing and debugging JavaScript Enterprise Browser application.
-Although much testing and analysis can be done using emulators and an IDE, applications often behave differently when running on hardware, and features such as [Barcode](../api/barcode) scanning cannot be accurately tested.
-Weinre solves these problems.
-Acting like a remote Web Inspector, the JavaScript Console in Weinre allows you to get familiar with the Enterprise Browser APIs right from that tab.
-This is much faster than fumbling through logs.
+[Weinre](http://people.apache.org/~pmuellr/weinre/docs/latest/Home.html) is a must-have developer tool for testing and debugging JavaScript Enterprise Browser application.
+Short for <b>We</b>b <b>In</b>spector <b>Re</b>mote, Weinre provides a live portal into Enterprise Browser APIs with its JavaScript Console tab, a much faster method than sifting through logs.

-This guide is modeled after a 14-minute [Weinre webinar](https://www.youtube.com/watch?v=aSTXEEAfJ6M) that shows most of what's covered here.
-We'll be using the [Barcode Example app](https://github.com/rhomobile/rho-samples/tree/master/BareBones/BarcodeExample) for all of the examples in this guide.
-You're welcome to download the app and follow along, use your own app, or simply play around with the APIs and some code snippets.
+This section of the guide follows a 14-minute [Weinre webinar](https://www.youtube.com/watch?v=aSTXEEAfJ6M) and uses the [Barcode Example app](https://github.com/rhomobile/rho-samples/tree/master/BareBones/BarcodeExample) from that lesson for all of the examples in this guide.
+You're welcome to download the app and follow along, use your own app, or simply play around with the APIs and code snippets.

 ### Install Weinre
 <b>Note</b>: Admin/sudo privileges are required to install Weinre.